 The lecture notes are self-contained.
 The notes will be posted ahead of time so you can have a preview.
 A hard copy of the notes will be available for you to pick up in the classroom at the beginning of each class.

 Recommended textbook:

-Ian Jacques, Mathematics for Economics and Business, 7th (or newer) Edition
+Ian Jacques, Mathematics for Economics and Business, 7th Edition Levine, Krehbiel, Berenson (Henceforth LKB), Business Statistics: A First Course, 7th Edition